Your Brain on Trauma

 The brain is like a three-story house.

 The first level is our “reptilian brain” and it houses our core basic functions such as breathing and survival.
 The second level is our emotional brain.
 This is where we store memories and link them with emotions, both positive and negative.
 The top level of our “house” is our frontal cortex.
 This level is where advanced thinking and problem-solving take place.
 When we experience a traumatic event, the brain shuts down our ability to access the different floors of our house.
 This is our brain’s natural way of coping and protecting us from the trauma we are experiencing.
-This process looks different for everyone, and manifests itself in a wide variety of trauma responses.
+This process looks different for everyone and manifests itself in a wide variety of trauma responses.

 Constantly perceiving threats where there aren’t any can also impact our ability to connect with others and have meaningful relationships.
 The ability to be vulnerable and feel a full range of emotions is key in making authentic connections with others, something that is incredibly difficult in those who have experienced trauma.
 In Bessel van der Kolk’s classic book The Body Keeps the Score, he discusses the impact trauma has on our ability to feel:

 “In response to the trauma itself, and in coping with the dread that persisted long afterward, these patients had learned to shut down the brain areas that transmit the visceral feelings and emotions that accompany and define terror.
 Yet in everyday life, those same brain areas are responsible for registering the entire range of emotions and sensations that form the foundation of our self-awareness, our sense of who we are.
-What we witnessed here was a tragic adaptation: In an effort to shut off terrifying sensations, they also deadened their capacity to feel fully alive.”
+What we witnessed here was a tragic adaptation: To shut off terrifying sensations, they also deadened their capacity to feel fully alive.”
 (2)

 How is trauma treated?